 Breeding pairs stay on their territory year-round.
 They make cup-shaped nests, well hidden among dense rushes or grasses.
 Females may lay two or more clutches of around five light-pink or buff eggs from September (spring) through summer.
 Both parents take turns to incubate the eggs.
 After hatching, the young follow the parents to feed for two months, and are then evicted from the territory.

 The mainland New Zealand subspecies of banded rail is Gallirallus philippensis assimilis.
-Other subspecies on Chatham and Macquarie islands are extinct.
+Related forms on Chatham and Macquarie islands are extinct.

 Banded rails were once common all over the mainland, but predators and habitat loss have taken their toll.
-Now they are restricted to southern Stewart Island, the Nelson–Golden Bay area, and the northern North Island and nearby islands.
+Now they are restricted to four islands west and south-west of Stewart Island, the Nelson–Golden Bay area, and the northern North Island and a few nearby islands.
 They are a protected native species.

 The laugh of death